I would tell them that often in life you have to choose between where you want to live and what you want to do.

 Many mornings I would roll out of bed and take a picture of the fantastic sunrises that always greeted us.
 The seasons always brought a different view and a fresh perspective on life from high above the valley.
 That I got much of my inspiration for writing from living on the mountain is no surprise.

 As we move to the next chapter in our lives, we are now living on the watery side of the horizon on North Carolina's Crystal Coast.
-We have put our moutainside home on the market, but the memories and the friends that we made on the mountain and in Roanoke will always be with us.
+We sold our mountain side home in 2012, but the memories and the friends that we made on the mountain and in Roanoke will always be with us.

 It was great place for our family and a wonderful refuge from many of the things that I like least about modern life.
 Many times as I hiked the high hills behind our home, I found a rare peace that you only find in special places.
 For over twenty years, those special places sustained me.